The U.S. Department of Education requires institutions of higher education to establish policies relating to the processing of U.S. Federal Aid.

-In the case where a student notifies the Director of Studies/Programme Director or a member of staff that he or she intends to withdraw, the student must be informed of the need to inform the College in writing, citing the reason for withdrawal in writing and the effective date.
+In the case where a student notifies the Personal Tutor/Programme Director or a member of staff that he or she intends to withdraw, the student must be informed of the need to inform the College in writing, citing the reason for withdrawal in writing and the effective date.
 The College will share that information with Student Administration/Student Systems.
 Should the student fail to write or there is a lag between the notification and the student’s written confirmation, the earlier date of notification will be used in calculating the R2T4 formula.
-In the event a student receives all failing grades for a semester, the Director of Studies/Programme Director will contact academic staff to determine if the failing grades were earned or represent a lack of attendance.
-In the event it is determined that those grades were the result of lack of attendance, the Director of Studies/Programme Director will attempt to determine the last day of attendance and use that date in the R2T4 calculations.
+In the event a student receives all failing grades for a semester, the Personal Tutor/Programme Director will contact academic staff to determine if the failing grades were earned or represent a lack of attendance.
+In the event it is determined that those grades were the result of lack of attendance, the Personal Tutor/Programme Director will attempt to determine the last day of attendance and use that date in the R2T4 calculations.
 If the exact date cannot be determined, the University will assume a 50% attendance, and use that date as the last date of attendance.
 Students who do not attend even one class, are ineligible for Title IV funds and all of the loan proceeds will be returned to the lender.

 The amount of assistance earned is determined on a pro rata basis.
 The payment period is the semester for which the loan was certified and the per cent of attendance is calculated by dividing the number of days attended by the total number of days in the payment period.
 For example, if the student completes 30% of the payment period or period of enrolment, the student has earned 30% of the assistance they were originally scheduled to receive.
 Once the student has completed more than 60% of the payment period or period of enrolment, all the assistance that the student was scheduled to receive for that period is considered to have been earned.
 If the student did not receive all of the funds that were earned, he or she may be due a post-withdrawal disbursement.
 If the post-withdrawal disbursement includes loan funds, the student may choose to decline the loan funds so that additional debt is not incurred.
 Scholarships and Student Funding Services will use the R2T4 worksheets as provided by the US Department of Education to determine how much of the loan may be retained and how much must be returned.